akashsubramaniam/Motion-Detector/README.md

 # Motion-Detector
-Speed Detection using a live video feed.
+Motion Detection using a live video feed.

 Created a program which can detect any motion.